Moduli of surfaces in $\mathbb{P}^3$: stable pairs

+Note that the last condition in Definition \ref{def:stablesmoothable} serves two purposes: one, to ensure that $X$ is smoothable (restricting to certain components of the moduli space) but two, to ensure that $X$ is smoothable to a fixed component of the moduli space.
+For example, the Fano surfaces $\bP^1 \times \bP^1 $ and $\mathbb{F}_1$ have the same volume, but are not deformation equivalent, and correspond to two different components of a moduli space.
+If, for example, $Z = \bP^1 \times \bP^1$, we would require that $X$ admits a smoothing to $\bP^1 \times \bP^1$.
+If $Z$ itself has moduli (for example, $Z$ a cubic surface in $\bP^3$), we require that $X$ admit a smoothing to a smooth cubic surface, deformation equivalent to $Z$.

-Our goal is to construct a moduli space $\calM_{Z\s,(p,q)}$ of these pairs.
+Our goal is to construct a moduli space $\calM_{\Zpqs}$ of these pairs.

 \begin{remark} Note that the relationship $pK_X + qD \sim 0$ implies that, if $K_X^n$ is fixed, so is the volume of the pair $(K_X + D)^n$.
-The condition that $X$ is Cohen-Macaulay potentially restricts us to some components of the general moduli space, but by \cite[Corollary 7.13]{dubois}, the components parameterizing non-Cohen Macaulay pairs are disconnected from these components.
-This condition ensures that $H^1(X, \calO(D)) = 0$, c.f.
-Lemma \ref{lem:H1(D)}. \end{remark}
+The condition that $X$ is Cohen-Macaulay potentially restricts us to some components of the general moduli space, but by \cite[Corollary 7.13]{dubois}, the components parameterizing non-Cohen Macaulay pairs are disconnected from these components. \end{remark}

 \begin{remark} In \cite{deohan}, for del Pezzo surfaces $S$ and curves $C$, the authors make the natural generalization of Hacking's definition and refer to pairs $(S,C)$ as \textit{almost K3 stable}.
 This definition coincides with their definition. \end{remark}